nanoframework/nanoFramework.IoT.Device/devices/Scd4x/README.md

 # SCD4x - Temperature & Humidity & CO2 Sensor
-The SCD4x is Sensirion’s next generation miniature CO2 sensor.
-This sensor builds on the photoacoustic sensing principle and Sensirion’s patented PAsens® and CMOSens® technology to offer high accuracy at an unmatched price and smallest form factor.
+The SCD4x is Sensirionï¿½s next generation miniature CO2 sensor.
+This sensor builds on the photoacoustic sensing principle and Sensirionï¿½s patented PAsensï¿½ and CMOSensï¿½ technology to offer high accuracy at an unmatched price and smallest form factor.

 ## Documentation